aspose-note/Aspose.Note-Reference-Tutorials/note/english/java/onenote-notebook-operations/load-notebook-file-with-load-options/_index.md

 import com.aspose.note.Notebook;
 ```

-Now, let's break down the provided example into multiple steps:

-## How to Create Notebook Object with Load Options
+## How to Create Notebook Object Java with Load Options

 ### Step 1: Define Data Directory
 ```java
 String dataDir = "Your Document Directory";
 ```

-Ensure to replace `"Your Document Directory"` with the path to your OneNote document directory.
+Replace `"Your Document Directory"` with the absolute path where your OneNote files are stored.

 ### Step 2: Load Notebook File
 ```java
 Notebook notebook = new Notebook(dataDir + "test.onetoc2");
 ```

-Here you **create notebook object** by passing the full path of the OneNote notebook file.
-This step is the core of loading a notebook with the desired options.
+Here you **create notebook object java** by passing the full path of the OneNote notebook file.
+This call prepares the notebook for lazy loading of its children.

 ### Step 3: Iterate Through Notebook's Children
 ```java
 for (INotebookChildNode notebookChildNode : notebook) {
     // Actual loading of the child document happens only here.